-The Quad Laser Head (A2050) is a Long-Wire Data Acquisition (LWDAQ) Device that provides drivers and control for four laser diodes.
+The Quad Laser Head (A2050) is a Long-Wire Data Acquisition (LWDAQ) Device that provides four laser diode light sources.

 |A2050B||Lasers mount on one side of PCB.||Brandeis University|